Atomic clock: General relativity

-General relativity predicts that clocks tick slower deeper in a gravitational field and this Gravitational redshift effect is well observed.
-Atomic clocks are effective at testing general relativity on smaller and smaller scales.
-A project to observe 12 atomic clocks from 11 November 1999 to October 2014 resulted in a further demonstration that Einstein's theory of general relativity is accurate at small scales.
-In 2021 a team of scientists at JILA measured the difference in the passage of time due to gravitational redshift between two layers of atoms separated by 1 millimeter using a strontium optical clock cooled to 100 nanokelvins with a precision of 7.6×10^-21 seconds.
-Given its quantum nature and the fact that time is a relativistic quantity, atomic clocks can also be used to see how time is influenced by general relativity and quantum mechanics at the same time.
+General relativity predicts that clocks tick slower deeper in a gravitational field, and this gravitational redshift effect has been well documented.
+Atomic clocks are effective at testing general relativity on ever smaller scales.
+A project to observe twelve atomic clocks from 11 November 1999 to October 2014 resulted in a further demonstration that Einstein's theory of general relativity is accurate at small scales.

+In 2021 a team of scientists at JILA measured the difference in the passage of time due to gravitational redshift between two layers of atoms separated by one millimeter using a strontium optical clock cooled to 100 nanokelvins with a precision of 7.6×10^-21 seconds.
+Given its quantum nature and the fact that time is a relativistic quantity, atomic clocks can be used to see how time is influenced by general relativity and quantum mechanics at the same time.

 Financial systems

 Atomic clocks keep accurate records of transactions between buyers and sellers to the millisecond or better, particularly in high-frequency trading.
 Accurate timekeeping is needed to prevent illegal trading ahead of time, in addition to ensuring fairness to traders on the other side of the globe.
-The current system known as NTP is only accurate to a millisecond.
+In 2018, the then current system known as NTP is only accurate to a millisecond.

+Transportable Optical Clocks

+Many of the most accurate optical clocks are big and only available in large metrology labs.
+Thus they are not readily useful for space-limited factories or other industrial environments that could use an atomic clock for GPS accuracy.

+Researchers have designed a strontium optical lattice clock that can be moved around in an air-conditioned car trailer.
+They achieved a relative uncertainty of 7.4×10^-17 compared to a stationary one.

+Manufacturers

+Manufacturers of atomic clocks in use for keeping track of UTC includes Microchip, T4Science, Anritsu, Microsemi and HP.